PON Technology, Part 2: The Future

 One of the most exciting things about 10G PON deployment is its potential incorporation of open networking technologies.
 One large service provider is considering countering the high capital expenditures of deployment by deploying white-box OLTs at their central office.
 Multiple service providers will also seek to minimize operational expenditures through using open-source software for software-defined networking (SDN) and network function virtualization (NFV) to provision new services and manage service delivery.
 For example, dynamic load balancing can shift high-consumption data users to a different wavelength that will not adversely affect other customers.

 Despite deployment challenges, next-generation PON technology is expected to grow dramatically over the next decade to support customers’ continual demand for more bandwidth.
-You can learn about the components and technologies currently available here.
+You can learn about the components and technologies currently available by contacting us today.